 Josh gained a unique and very personal understanding of the value of constituency building as a lobbyist and as his party’s nomination for the Arizona State House of Representatives.
 He served as Vice-Chair of the First Things First Coconino County Regional Council, and as an active member of a nonprofit board guiding a Flagstaff agency.
 In addition, he has served on gubernatorial, Arizona Board of Regents and tri-university committees and task forces.
 Josh also has served as board president of a Flagstaff charter school (pre-8).

 He earned a bachelor of science degree in political science with a minor in business economics and mathematics and a master of public administration degree, from Northern Arizona University.
 Josh is a registered member of the Cherokee Nation.
-Josh lives in Flagstaff with his wife Krista and their three children.
+Josh lives in Phoenix with his wife Krista and their three children.